ABC Blog

 Unfortunately, if you’ve ever owned a pet snake, you know that their eating requirements are pretty minimal.
 Even when they’re young and growing, they need maybe two meals a week.
 Once they reach adulthood, that shrinks to once a week—at most.

-If you’re trying to deal with a sizable rodent population, one snake living in your yard probably won’t help much.
-Perhaps the better question is: do you really want to set a bunch of snakes loose on your property, just to handle your resident rodents?
+If you’re dealing with a sizable rodent population, one snake living in your yard probably won’t help much.
+Perhaps the better question is: do you want to set a bunch of snakes loose on your property to handle your resident rodents?

 Do Owls Eat Rats And Mice?

-Barn owls and tawny owls will go after mice and rats with gusto, but are they a viable solution?
+Barn owls and tawny owls will go after mice and rats enthusiastically, but are they viable solutions?
 Maybe.

-If you want to use owls to curb the mice and rat population, you’ll need to set up some nest boxes on your property to attract them.
-These boxes should be placed high up, but in close proximity to the problem area, so the owls can observe their prey and easily swoop down on them.
+To use owls to curb the mice and rat population, you must set up some nest boxes on your property to attract them.
+These boxes should be placed high up but near the problem area, so the owls can observe their prey and quickly swoop down on them.

 Do Dogs Eat Rats?
 Will Fido Feast On A Mouse?

-Will Fido find and vanquish those pesky rats?
+Will Fido find and defeat those pesky rats?
 No, not really.
-However, there are a number of dog breeds that are quite good at hunting and killing rats and other small rodents, including Jack Russell Terriers, Dachshunds, German Pinschers, and—of course—Rat Terriers.
+However, several dog breeds are pretty good at hunting and killing rats and other small rodents, including Jack Russell Terriers, Dachshunds, German Pinschers, and—of course—Rat Terriers.

 There are two potential downsides to using your canine companion for your rat and mice control:

-1. Since they’re not actually eating the rodents, just hunting them, you’ll have to clean up the mess.
-This is not necessarily a deal breaker, but it definitely isn’t fun.
+1. You’ll have to clean up the mess since they’re not eating the rodents, just hunting them.
+This is not necessarily a deal breaker, but it isn’t fun.

-2. If you get a dog primarily for this purpose, you now have to care for it.
+2. If you get a dog primarily for this purpose, you must now care for it.
 Again, not a big deal if you want a dog as a pet, but if your sole goal is to get rid of mice or rats, that’s a big responsibility to take on.

 Do Cats Eat Rats And Rodents?

-The first one is that, as with the dog example above, you’re committing to taking care of a pet if you get a cat to handle your rat problem.
+The first one is that, as, with the dog example above, you’re committing to caring for a pet if you get a cat to handle your rat problem.
 Cats tend to live pretty long, too.
 At the minimum, you’re probably looking at 12-15 years, and many cats live closer to 20 years.

 Why not just get an outdoor cat?
 Sure, okay.
-But what guarantee do you have that your new cat that you’ve just set free is going to stick around?
+But what guarantee do you have that the new cat you’ve just set free will stick around?

 Do rats eat mice